 Independent Review of Rural and Regional Telecommunications

-RDA NT provided a submission which reiterated previous advice provided to RTIRC in 2015 – essentially the need for a dedicated Remote Telecommunications Strategy, shortcomings of the existing arrangements and the need to utilise alternative back haul solutions.
+RDA NT’s submission to the 2018 review reiterated previous advice provided to RTIRC in 2015 and specifically highlighted the need for a dedicated Remote Telecommunications Strategy, identified shortcomings of the existing arrangements and advocated for the greater utilisation of alternative back haul solutions.

 ABS Census Topic Review